My 2023 Xmas Puzzle Hunt: Mission Improbable

 Now what?
 (Note: I had to modify this one to work remotely.
 If it doesn’t work, enter ‘IGIVEUP’)

-There is a QR Code on the back of the ID-BADGE.
-When the players scanned the QR Code they got a simple display of a large number on their phone screen.
 After a few moments of confusion, they noticed that each player had a slightly different number, and the numbers changed when they moved around.
 They soon realized that the number got smaller when they went in a certain direction, and they all followed that direction.
 This led them out of the house and down the street about a block away until they were standing in front of a sign in front of a park.
 At that point the screens changed to a photo of an altered version of the park sign.

 I tried to replicate this for you, remote puzzler, by starting with your location and sending you 700 feet to the East.
 I hope it worked, but it’s possible you live on the edge of a cliff and had to enter IGIVEUP to move on.